Can you travel solo to New York City and do it on a tight budget?

 - Go kayaking on the Hudson.
 What a city!
-The Downtown Boat House promotes public access to the waterfront for all including free kayaking.
-Don’t know how to kayak?
+The Downtown Boat House promotes public access to the waterfront for all and offers free kayaking.
+Don't know how to kayak?
 Take one of their free classes.

 - The drama of chess.
 Go to the southwest corner of Washington Square and watch the drama as people try to beat the regulars.
 Or test your own skills at $5 a game.

 - Take a beer tour and tasting.
 Brooklyn Brewery hosts tours and tastings every day of the week.
 Check for details.